What does a Immunology Specialist do?

 Qualifications

-- Proven experience in conducting immunology research.
+- Proven experience in conducting independent research in immunology.

 - Excellent analytical and problem-solving skills.